philips-software/cogito/workspaces/cogito-mobile/user-stories.md

 - New Identity: When succesfull go back to HomeScreen
 - Home Screen: Show name of first / active identity

+Technical requirements:
+- Create keys (crypto) and store on device

+## As a user I want to make sure that I am the only person to use my identity on my phone / Want to protect my identity

+Make sure that the user sets a pin code for his phone and redirect to the settings when possible.

+Acceptance criteria:
+- Check the settings when the user wants to create their first identity
+- Check the settings each time the Cogito app is opened and prompt when the protection has been turned off.
+- If technically possible; redirect the user to the specific settings on their phone
+- Store keys encrypted on the device using the pass code?

 ## As a user I can see a list of digital identities, so I have an overview of the identities on my device

 Show all the identities in a list that are present on the device of the user.
 The user has an